KireetiChennuru/Designing-Serverless-Data-Analytics-Architecture-Solution-on-AWS/README.md

 ### Create a REST API:
 - Utilize Amazon API Gateway to create a REST API for inserting data into the system.
+- - A REST API in API Gateway is a collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS service.
+It will act as an interface between two computer systems to exchange information securely over the internet.
+  - An API, or Application Programming Interface, is a set of rules and protocols that allows different software applications to communicate with each other.

   ![REST API](https://github.com/KireetiChennuru/Event-Driven-Serverless-Data-Analytics-Architecture/blob/main/Project_Files/Creating%20an%20API%20in%20API%20Gateway.jpg)
   ![Integration Successful](https://github.com/KireetiChennuru/Event-Driven-Serverless-Data-Analytics-Architecture/blob/main/Project_Files/Integration%20Request%20-%20Mapping%20Templates.jpg)